 These entities have reported for a large share of sales at these e-commerce platforms, and now they will have to undergo a change in their ownership to continue selling their products on the respective e-commerce platforms.
-Furthermore, as per the new/revised guidelines, the marketplace entity will have to ensure the services like warehousing, logistics, payments, among others, and including cash back schemes are provided in a fair and non-discriminatory manner to all vendors in the sector.
+Furthermore, as per the new/revised guidelines, the marketplace entity will have to ensure the services like warehousing, logistics, payments, among others, and including cashback, schemes are provided in a fair and non-discriminatory manner to all vendors in the sector.

 The revised PN 2 puts the restriction largely to protect India’s large unorganized retail sector that does not have the capacity to purchase at scale and sell such products offering big discounts like foreign e-commerce companies.
-This indicates and intends that Amazon and Flipkart can only operate on marketplace model in India as per the FDI guidelines.
+This indicates and intends that Amazon and Flipkart can only operate on the marketplace model in India as per the FDI guidelines.
 Both these companies have wholesale units that bulk purchase goods and sell them to vendors listed on their platform and these vendors, in turn, sell to retail customers.
-It is reported that due to the release of revised FDI Guidelines for e-commerce big companies like Amazon and Walmart lost it‘s market capitalization vary hugely.
+It is reported that due to the release of revised FDI Guidelines for e-commerce big companies like Amazon and Walmart lost their market capitalization vary hugely.
 Due to such revised guidelines both the companies have pulled down around one-third of the products from their platforms in order to safeguard themselves from any likely loss.

-As stated by the IVCA, the guidelines of PN 2 and PN 3 do not apply to e-commerce ventures established
+IVCA, the guidelines of PN 2 and PN 3 do not apply to e-commerce ventures established

 This is world acclaimed that the Indian startup movement in India took off in the year 2008 because international venture capital funds showed interest and further started backing young and talented founders in India.

-It is well known that such start-up movement in India gave opportunities and ultimately emerged the giants like Flipkart, Ola, Paytm, Oyo, Big Basket, Swiggy and many others in India.
+It is well known that such a start-up movement in India gave opportunities and ultimately emerged the giants like Flipkart, Ola, Paytm, Oyo, Big Basket, Swiggy and many others in India.
 These companies are established and grown by altogether new and fresh entrepreneurs and not by the well-established business families of India.
-This is possible only because of the easy availability of capital fund from abroad investors.
+This is possible only because of the easy availability of capital funds from abroad investors.

-Further, IVCA expressed that such revised guidelines on FDI and cutting off foreign capital to e-commerce companies/business would hamper the growth of the Indian start-ups and further help the big business houses as they would have a strong position.
+Further, IVCA expressed that such revised guidelines on FDI and cutting off foreign capital to e-commerce companies/businesses would hamper the growth of the Indian start-ups and further help the big business houses as they would have a strong position.
 In other words, the revised FDI guidelines would clip the wings of start-ups movement as they would find it difficult to get the required bulk fund to operate and further to grow.

-Thus, IVCA strongly demanded to roll back the revised guidelines of FDI as this would harm
+strongly demanded to roll back the revised guidelines of FDI as this would harm

 At this stage, it is worth mentioning that Walmart and Amazon are the giant players and they together have control over 69% of the Indian e-commerce market.
 Thus they are currently important for Indian e-commerce as well as for FDI in the Indian start-up ecosystem.
 Their exit will surely further hit the inflow of FDI in the economy which in any case cannot be welcomed in recent years.
 Further, these giants would have to work out some solution to overcome the problem faced with the revised FDI to continue to operate in the Indian market.

 revised FDI guidelines and needs to find a via media as beneficial to retailers and e-commerce companies both.